When discussing Collie Eye Problem, there is a general

 of blindness in one or both eyes.

-All of this is particularly good news for Collie rescuers because,
+All of this is particularly good news for those involved with Collie rescue because, even though most of the Collies who go through

 In considering eye problems in Collies, it should also be noted